akka/akka/akka-docs/rst/java/remoting.rst

 Remote deployment whitelist
 ---------------------------

-As remote deployment can potentially be abused aby both users and even attackers a whitelist feature is available to guard the ActorSystem from deploying unexpected actors.
+As remote deployment can potentially be abused by both users and even attackers a whitelist feature is available to guard the ActorSystem from deploying unexpected actors.
 Please note that remote deployment is *not* remote code loading, the Actors class to be deployed onto a remote system needs to be present on that remote system.
 This still however may pose a security risk, and one may want to restrict remote deployment to